kubernetes/community/keps/sig-node/draft-20180702-pod-restartpolicy-to-restart-whole-pod.md

 #### Re-use Pod Sandbox

 We can think of re-using the existing pod sandbox and merely restart the existing container instances in the right order.
-This is made a bit more challenging by the fact that the kublet currently optimizes by deleting the container instances of successfully executed init containers.
+This is made a bit more challenging by the fact that the kublet currently optimizes by [pruning][prune] the container instances of successfully executed init containers.

 ##### Pros
   * This approach is more optimal.